 Various studies have demonstrated that immigration detention often results in post-traumatic stress disorder and anxiety, undermines the physical and psychological well-being of children and has a long-term impact on their development.
+The European Court of Human Rights (ECtHR) stressed in 2016, in a series of five cases against France on the administrative detention of migrant children, that the accumulation of psychological and emotional aggression to which children in administrative detention were subjected necessarily had negative consequences on young children that could amount to inhuman and degrading treatment.

-The European Court of Human Rights (ECtHR) stressed in 2016, in Children on the move generate yet other risks of ill-treatment... many children continue to experience violence at different stages of their trip.
+Children on the move generate yet other risks of ill-treatment... many children continue to experience violence at different stages of their trip.